Book lovers — such as myself — are a bit of a weird breed.

 And then, of course, there are always a few extra books on my phone’s Kindle app.
 Just in case.

 Whether you’re shopping for the bibliophile in your life, or you are one yourself, you’ll love these clever and unique gift ideas that I found on Amazon and Etsy.
+You can also scroll down to the bottom to see some tips on how to make a gift basket with a book theme.

 If you love books, you’re probably always lending out your favorites to people who you know will enjoy them.
 This can eventually turn into a headache when you forget who has what or wonder why you can’t seem to find your favorite self-help book when you suddenly need to refer to it.